minpor/telegram-bot-kotlin-template/README.md

     password: postgres
 ```

-Before use this example bot try to create database and do command
+Before use this example bot try to create database and run command

 ```bash
 /gradelw flywayMigrate